RoboticAgents/manny-the-manufacturer/writing/proposal.md

 ## Feasibility

 This is a feasible idea, as it is something that Katie has experience in the past through her internship, a well as it is something we are building upon from one of the second-round evoarm groups.
+There are also resources online as this is one of the main features of the arm.
 One of the groups moved blocks sideways, so we are expanding on this idea for doing it for more parts, adding realism, and having more placing and pick up locations per part.

 ## Additional Hardware

 We need:

-- 'parts' to pick up
+- 'parts' to pick up (3D Printed blocks)
 - platforms to place the pieces in, to act like the machines
 - possibly a new arm motor to use if it is broken